 - “Your performance on this project has been exemplary.
 I look forward to working with you on future initiatives.”

-8. Integrate text messaging with other collaboration tools, such as instant messaging platforms, team chat rooms, or project management software, to create a more seamless experience for employees and stay connected at all times.
+8. Integrate employee text communication with other internal collaboration tools, such as instant messaging platforms, team chat rooms, or project management software, to create a more seamless experience for employees and stay connected at all times.

 - “Please join me in our team chat room for a quick meeting to discuss the latest updates on this project.”